sis00337/Pycharm-For-Dummies/docs/ui-components/ui-components.md

 **Recommended**
 {: .label .label-blue }
-    Have an existing GitHub account and/or GitHub account credentials ready before proceeding to ensure a smooth experience.
+    Have an existing GitHub account and/or GitHub account credentials ready to ensure a smooth experience.

 ## Connect your GitHub account
 Adding your GitHub account to PyCharm can be a confusing process for first-time users.
 The following steps will allow you to smoothly add your account to PyCharm.